DeMarcus Ware announces his retirement from NFL

 ENGLEWOOD, Colo.
-(AP) -- DeMarcus Ware won't be returning to the Dallas Cowboys nor the Denver Broncos as expected.
-The 12-year NFL veteran is instead retiring from the NFL.
+(AP) -- DeMarcus Ware won't be returning to either the Dallas Cowboys or the Denver Broncos as expected.

 Ware announced his decision Monday on Twitter.